Canop/broot/documentation.md

 `:focus` makes the selected directory become the new displayed root.

-The difference with just using `<enter>` is that the current filtering pattern is kept.
+The difference from just using `<enter>` is that the current filtering pattern is kept.

 In the default configuration, it's mapped to `g`.